michaldarda/gifr/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+When submiting your PR please make sure you've added tests and they are passing.

 ## License